spurintel/monocle-plugin-wordpress/README.md

 1. Add the monocle plugin from the Plugins menu in your WordPress admin console.
 2. Activate the plugin
-3. Configure your monocle site token and decrypt token in Settings/Monocle Settings from the WordPress admin console.
+3. Configure your monocle site token and decrypt token in Settings/Monocle from the WordPress admin console.
 4. Ensure that any forms you create have "monocle-enriched" as a class on the \<form\> element, the library will automatically append the latest client threat bundle to the form data with the id "monocle".

 ### Frequently Asked Questions